 The PPE Pad field contains all zeros.
 The number of bits in the PPE Pad field is the number of bits required to round the length of the PPE Thresholds Info field up to the next integer number of octets.

 27.12 HE PPDU post FEC padding and packet extension

 TGax editor: Add the following paragraph after the 3rd paragraph in 27.12 (#5544, 5545, 5549, 8106):

+After receiving the PPE Thresholds field from a second STA, the first STA uses the combination of the PPET8 NSSn RUb(#Ed) subfield and PPET16 NSSn RUb(#Ed) subfield values to determine the Nominal Packet Padding (consisting of both post-FEC padding and packet extension)(#9490) value for HE PPDUs that are transmitted to the second STA using NSS = n and an RU allocation corresponding to RU Allocation Index b, for each value of NSS and RU specified by the field.
+For all values of n and b for which PPET8 and PPET16 are not present, the Nominal Packet Padding(#9490) value is 0 for HE PPDUs that are transmitted to the STA using NSS = n and an RU allocation corresponding to RU Allocation Index b.
+The decision of PPE threshold is described in Table 27-xxx (PPE Thresholds per PPET8 and PPET16).